Quests for Glory: Plot

-In their fourth years, the students of the School for Good and Evil are sent on Quests for Glory, which they must complete to graduate.
-Tedros and Agatha quests are to bring Camelot back to its former glory as king and queen while Sophie becomes Dean of the School for Evil, seeking to mould evil in her own image.
+In their fourth year, the students of the School for Good and Evil are sent on Quests for Glory, which they must complete to graduate.
+Tedros and Agatha quests are to bring Camelot back to its former glory as king and queen, while Sophie becomes Dean of the School for Evil, seeking to mould evil in her own image.
 Tedros is unable to become king as he cannot pull Excalibur from a stone.
-Suddenly, Sophie and the coven, Hester, Anadil, and Dot, seem to be failing though they are seemingly not shortly after Chaddick's, Tedros' first knight, death.
-Dean of the School for Good Professor Dovey gives them a new quest to stop the attacks on the Endless Woods.
-The group decide to set off with Hort and Agatha who arrives shortly after.
+Suddenly, Sophie and the coven, Hester, Anadil, and Dot, seem to be failing, though they are, seemingly not shortly after Chaddick's, Tedros' first knight, death.
+Dean of the School for Good, Professor Dovey, gives them a new quest to stop the attacks on the Endless Woods.
+The group decides to set off with Hort and Agatha, who arrives shortly after.
 Suddenly, the Storian begins writing a new story, highlighting the importance of somebody named Nicola.

-During their journey, Agatha tells the story of the Lion and the Snake where a lion and a snake fought for the throne of Camelot.
-Eventually, they brought an eagle to decide who chooses the snake since he promised the eagle freedom.
-However, the eagle is attacked by the snake and is saves by the lion though the snake warns the lion he will return.
+During their journey, Agatha tells the story of the Lion and the Snake, where a lion and a snake fought for the throne of Camelot.
+Eventually, they brought an eagle to decide, who chooses the snake, since he promised the eagle freedom.
+However, the eagle is attacked by the snake and is saved by the lion.
+The snake warns the lion he will return.
 The group is captured at Jaunt Jolie where Sophie and Agatha are taken to a "snake" covered in knife-like "eels".
 He reveals his own pen which tells stories from villains' perspectives.
 The girls later find their friends and leaders at Four Point.
 They are saved by a mysterious "lion" who kisses Sophie.

 Back at the castle, Tedros chooses his mother over his steward, Lady Gremlaine, prompting her to leave.
 Later, at a meeting, Tedros receives a letter from the "lion" to meet him at Sherwood Forest.
-During their journey, they find Lady Gremlaine to be killed as well as Lancelot.
+During their journey, they find Lady Gremlaine to be killed, as well as Lancelot.
 At Nottingham, they capture the snake who escapes using Kei, a former Camelot guard, who tricked Dot into giving him the keys.

 Later, the snake threatens an attack.
 While Rhian has growing popularity, Tedros is unpopular among Camelot and asks Rhian to let him kill the snake himself.
-The snake attacks and Tedros fights him until he is weak but is weakened as well.
-Instead, Agatha prevents him from fighting and commands Rhian to kill the snake instead.
+The snake attacks and Tedros fights him until he is weak, but is weakened as well.
+Instead, Agatha prevents him from fighting and commands Rhian to kill the snake.
 After killing the snake, Rhian proposes to Sophie, who accepts, and asks Tedros for the key to the case which is being used to protect Excalibur.
-Agatha finds out the snake and Rhian have actually been working together and attempts to warn Tedros who realises it after it's too late.
+Agatha finds out that the snake and Rhian have actually been working together and attempts to warn Tedros, who realises it after it's too late.
 Rhian pulls Excalibur from the stone, claiming to be Arthur's eldest son.
 Tedros and his friends, with the exception of Sophie, who is marrying Rhian, and Agatha, who is on the run, are thrown into the dungeons.